JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 If your observation operator is different from the above, you may need to create a new filter.
 Typically, all the files for a new filter are in :code:`ufo/src/ufo/filters`.

+When writing a new filter, consider using the :code:`Parameter` and :code:`OptionalParameter` class templates to automate extraction of filter parameters from YAML files.
+See the :ref:`Parameter-classes` section for more information.

 Filter tests
 ------------